TI-Toolkit/awesome-ti-docs/README.md

 # Awesome TI Docs
-A collection of awesome calculator documentation resources, all in one place.
+A collection of awesome calculator documentation resources and tools from all over the web, all in one place.
 Contributions welcome.

 ## Contents